SUSTAINABILITY PERFORMANCE

 We are in the process of calculating the carbon footprint of our business operations with a view to continue working towards reducing our net carbon impact on the environment.

 We already have a good idea of which parts of our operations lead to the most amount of carbon production, be that directly from what we do internally or what we buy-in and use or consume.
-Over five years ago we started taking definitive steps to reduce our impact, and the completion of the carbon footprint exercise will further help to expand and focus our efforts in all affected areas.
+Over six years ago we started taking definitive steps to reduce our impact, and the completion of the carbon footprint exercise will further help to expand and focus our efforts in all affected areas.

 WHY IS THIS IMPORTANT?